prantoamt/codc-cli/downstream-analysis/performance-measure.md

 ### Using Docker

-Build the Docker container from the Dockerfile at the root of the project.
+Build the Docker container from the Dockerfile at the root of the project if not done already.
 This will set up the necessary environment for both Python and R scripts.

 ```bash
 docker build -t codc-tool .